shirikov/shirikov-website/content/home/research.md

 * "Legacy of Communism and Trust in Media."
 * "Is Trust in Media Decreasing?
 Evidence from the World Values Survey."
 * "A Model of Censorship and Propaganda."
 With Scott Gehlbach and Dmitriy Vorobyev.
-* ["Preventing Predation: Oligarchs, Obfuscation, and Political Connections."](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3501060) With John Earle, Scott Gehlbach and Solomiya Shpak.
+* ["The Oligarch Vanishes: Defensive Ownership, Property Rights, and Political Connections."](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3683924) With John Earle, Scott Gehlbach and Solomiya Shpak.
 * "Smart Ways to Use a Postcommunist Dummy."
 With Dmitrii Kofanov and Yoshiko M. Herrera.
 * "Legislatures and Executive Recruitment in Autocracies: Does Parliamentary Behavior Matter?"